 Magnets are awesome for your kids.
 Here’s why:

 As we researched the best magnetic toys, we found that there are a lot of them out there, which makes it difficult to choose.

 The good news is:

-We tested the best magnetic toys, magnetic tiles & best magnetic blocks for you.
+We tested the best magnetic toys, magnetic tiles & the best magnetic blocks for you.
 Take a look at our list below.

 For parents or caretakers looking for a fun way to teach their kids the alphabet, these fridge magnets are an excellent way to do it.
 Each of the magnetic letter tiles speaks when pressed: once for the letter’s name and sound, twice for the letter to be used in a word and in a sentence.

 Some reviewers have reported issues with the sound not working properly on some of these magnetic tiles.
 Others have found scratch marks on their refrigerator after using these.

 There are some potential issues with audio quality, so make sure to check each of the tiles right away.